Welcome to heydayDo.com

 My hope is that you’ll find useful or encouraging information here on my website that will benefit your unique fitness journey.

-I’ve had multiple open heart surgeries and lots of related hospitalizations & procedures since I was born.
+I’ve had multiple open heart surgeries and lots of cardiac-related hospitalizations & procedures since I was born.

 Every day of our lives has its own set of challenges, doesn’t it?